danbochman/SORT/README.md

 This repository is meant to perform as a modular and flexible SORT (Simple Online Real-Time Tracking) implementation.

-Very useful reference works that helped in the creation of this repository
+Very useful reference works which helped in the creation of this repository
 --------------------------------------------------------------------------
 A simple online and realtime tracking algorithm for 2D multiple object tracking in video sequences.
 By Alex Bewley https://github.com/abewley/sort